Find Affordable College Courses

 Fairfield, CT

-The excellent programs at Sacred Heart University helped the school earn the #3 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Connecticut.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Sacred Heart University.
+The school came in at #3 on this year’s Best Liberal Arts & Humanities Schools in Connecticut list.
+Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.

 On average, liberal arts / sciences and humanities graduates from Sacred Heart take out $27,000 in student loans while working on their degree.

-Full Liberal Arts / Sciences & Humanities at Sacred Heart University Report
+Read full report on Liberal Arts / Sciences & Humanities at Sacred Heart University

 After completing their degree, liberal arts / sciences and humanities graduates from UCONN carry an average student debtload of $23,925.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $157.